biomed-AI/GraphCS/README.md

 (GraphCS), where the graph is constructed to connect similar cells within and between labelled and unlabelled scRNA-seq datasets for propagation of shared information.
 To overcome the slow information propaga-tion of GNN at each training epoch, the diffused information is pre-calculated via the approximate Generalized PageRank algorithm, enabling sublinear complexity for a high speed and scalability on millions of cells.
 Compared with existing methods, GraphCS demonstrates better performance on simulated, cross-platform, and cross-species scRNA-seq datasets.
+More importantly, our model can achieve superior performance on a large dataset with one million cells within 50 minutes.
  GraphCS is implemented as an integrated workflow and provided here.